 The ATV-4 (named the Albert Einstein) mission is scheduled for launch to the ISS on April 18, 2013.
 As with previous missions, the Albert Einstein will deliver fuel, water, consumables, food, and other supplies to the station.

 This week's announcement outlines an agreement in which ESA will provide one service module, with replacement parts as needed.

 As was the case in earlier agreements reached between NASA and its international partners, it is thought that the agreement was reached through a barter arrangement.
 In return for the service module, ESA will likely receive additional operational capability on the ISS.
 It is also possible a future flight crew on the Orion would include an ESA astronaut.

-Mike Salsgiver, 59, is a space enthusiast and active in local government and political circles.
-He has been married for 32 years to the former Brenda Hogan.
-They have 4 children, two grandchildren, and one huge dog named Sam.
-The Salsgivers live in Portland, OR.
+Mike Salsgiver, 62, is a space enthusiast, a tech geek, and is active in federal, state, and local government and political circles.
+He has been married for 35 years to the former Brenda Hogan.
+They have 4 children, three grandchildren, and one huge dog named Sam.
+The Salsgivers live in Portland, OR and enjoy RV traveling.